thomasjwebb/monophonic-generator/report.md

 Since music is, like all art forms, intended to surprise and not simply be a repeat of rigid rules, some wiggle room should be allowed for accidentals and the most likely note shouldn't allways be the note that is selected in generation.
 An objective evaluation of whether the model does well enough on the test set can demonstrate that the model is learning _something_ that can be applies, while this analysis should ultimately be coupled with a subjective listening of computer-generated sequences.

 Here we are treating this as a classification problem.
 By removing octave information from the equation, we are using environment data, including the recent history of notes to predict the next note.
-Additionally, we also treat the key and mode as a classification problem as well and use that input as part of the environment for the other classification problem, predicting the next note.
+Additionally, we also treat the key and mode as a classification problem as well and use that input as part of the environment for the supervised learning problem, predicting the next note.

+The strategy I propose is breaking it down into two parts.
+First, perform preprocessing to make the data usable by machine learning algorithms, ensure consistency, and remove data that isn't relevant.
+Second, perform an unsupervised learning algorithm on all of the tracks with melodic content in order to be able to classify tracks by their key and mode.
+Secondly, use that classification, the placement of the note within the measure it's in and a tunable number of previous notes as the dimensions of the label for a supervised learning technique.

 ### Metrics
 Ultimately the best metric for evaluating these methods would be subjective.
 Have a number of musically-inclined people judge the output of the algorithm, whether corrected sequences or sequences with new notes added programmatically, based on how musically pleasing it is.
 However, that is beyond the scope of this since it requires a statistically appropriately large number of humans making these judgments.
 Before we can get to the point where it's worth doing such tests, it should clear a more objective test of accuracy first.

 To this end, I split the data into a training set and a test set, and score based on how many predictions are correct.
 This output by itself doesn't tell us enough, however.
 It's simply a number between 0 and 1.
 A good baseline would be the simpler to implement benchmark, which is a function that guesses the following note by simply selecting a random note based on the distribution of probabilities in the composition.
 In other words, our model needs to do _better than chance_, with an educated understanding of the chance.
 Given the additional overhead of training a model, it should ideally do _significantly_ better than this benchmark to be worth the trouble.

+The metric used to score both the SVM and the benchmark probabilistic model is mean accuracy.
+The notes are not treated as numerical, so there is no such thing as more or less wrong, only the one correct answer and the rest being incorrect.
+The basic formula is:

+$score = \frac{number of correct predictions}{total number of predictions made}$

 ## II.
 Analysis